danieljbae/CS-4502-Project/README.md

 ## Description:

-The Yelp Open Dataset contains over 5 million user reviews on over 170 thousands businesses in 11 metropolitan areas.
-The raw data is contained in 5 json files containing user info, business info, ratings, and reviews.
-A number of interesting questions can be answered using these data:

 1. What makes a review vote tagged as Useful, Funny, or Cool with respect to the review's text and star rating?